 Sun, May 6: Fly to Albuquerque, New Mexico and transfer by deluxe motorcoach to Madrid via the scenic Turquoise Trail, nestled in a narrow canyon in the Ortiz Mountains.
 Once a historic coal mining town and later a ghost town, Madrid is now a creative community with shops and galleries representing hundreds of artists.
 Here, you’ll have free time to explore the shops and enjoy lunch on your own before continuing to Santa Fe.
 Check in to La Fonda on the Plaza and enjoy a Welcome Dinner with your fellow travelers at the hotel.
 (Meal: Dinner)

 Mon, May 7: In the morning, explore Santa Fe with a guided tour.
 The city, though much smaller than Albuquerque, is New Mexico’s State Capital.
 Meet your local guide and begin the tour with a historic walk in the Plaza and a visit to the Loretto Chapel before continuing by bus down the Old Santa Fe Trail, passing museum hill, Canyon Road galleries and the capitol building.
-Next, take a docent-led tour of the Georgia O’Keeffe Museum.
+Next, visit the Georgia O’Keeffe Museum.
 O’Keeffe’s paintings reflected her love of the New Mexican high desert – animal bones, dramatic cliffs and badlands; other paintings at the museum include some of her large-scale flowers and New York cityscapes as well as art of some of her contemporaries.
 Enjoy the rest of the day on your own exploring more of Santa Fe.

 Tues, May 8: Enjoy the entire day on your own to see Museum Hill and Canyon Road.
 Shop in boutiques, visit specialty cafes, historic churches, etc. An optional trip will take you to the Puye Cliff Dwellers for a side dwellings and Mesa Top Tour.